101 Cooking For Two

 You only need the correct grill and final internal temperatures to cook perfect chicken drumsticks.
 With only 10 minutes of preparation and simple seasoning, it only takes 35 minutes on the grill.

-This grilled chicken drumstick recipe is part of a group of recipes that started with my work on Chicken for a Hundred.
-For oven-based recipes, see Baked Chicken Legs or Oven Baked Chicken Thighs.
+This grilled chicken drumstick recipe is part of a group of recipes that started with my work on Chicken for a Crowd.
+For oven-based recipes, see Oven Baked Chicken Legs or Crispy Oven Baked Chicken Thighs.
 And don't miss Grilled Chicken Thighs.

 👨🍳How to Grill Chicken Drumsticks—Step-by-Step Photo Instructions